The Animation Process – Complete Step by Step Guide 2026

 3. How long does it take to animate 1 minute of video?

 This is an incredibly hard question to answer because there are many factors that come into play, such as the number of characters, the actions they perform, and the animation style you choose.
-Regardless of that, leaving aside the time devoted to all the previous stages and to post-production, and if you already know how to make an animation, it can take anywhere between 12 days and two weeks to just animate 1 minute of video.
+Regardless of that, leaving aside the time devoted to all the previous stages and to post-production, and if you already know how to make an animation, it can take anywhere between 12 days and 3 weeks to just animate 1 minute of video.
+Timelines can vary depending on complexity, number of scenes, and revision rounds.

 4. How long does the animation process take to complete?